brainbot-com/es-nozzle/doc/quickstart.rst

 `elasticsearch installation instructions`_ and start at least one elasticsearch node.

+You don't need to install any additional elasticsearch plugins, though having installed some plugins should also not interfere with nozzle.

+Elasticsearch indexes will be created by nozzle, so there's also no need to create indexes beforehand.

 .. _RabbitMQ installation instructions for windows: http://www.rabbitmq.com/install-windows.html
 .. _elasticsearch installation instructions: http://www.elasticsearch.org/guide/reference/setup/installation/